Drive-In Studio: Equipment

+At his induction into the North Carolina Music Hall of Fame in 2019, Easter thanked "the TEAC Corporation for making the 2340 four-track tape machine, because that's where Chris Stamey and I made these unlistenable tapes that led to our careers in recording."

 Artists

 Other artists who recorded at Drive-In include Pylon ("Beep"), Suzanne Vega ("Gypsy"), Game Theory (The Big Shot Chronicles) and The Connells (Boylan Heights).

 Easter closed Drive-In in 1994, and moved to Kernersville, North Carolina, where he opened his current recording studio, Fidelitorium Recordings.